dcracknell/msml-lifestyle-monitor/lifestyle-web/README.md

 The stack combines an Express.js backend, a lightweight SQLite data layer seeded from an SQL file, and a responsive front-end served from the same server.

 ## Features
-- Email + password login plus inline sign-up (seeded demo accounts included).
+- Email + password login plus inline sign-up.
 You can enter the full email, the full name, the first name, or the email handle (text before `@`) when signing in.
 - Avatar picker during sign-up so every athlete can choose an icon or drop in their own PNG/WebP link.
 - Coach leaderboard + athlete switching so trainers can review multiple shared dashboards from one login.
 - Athletes can share access with a coach by entering their email (also exposed via `/api/share`).
 - Newly created accounts start empty; cards and charts explain that telemetry hasn’t synced yet.
 - Data isolation is enforced at the API layer—only the owner, linked coaches, or head coaches can view a dashboard (`/api/athletes` + `/api/metrics`).
 - Dedicated profile screen lets users change their display name, email, or password after re-entering their current password (via `/api/profile`), with uniqueness enforced.
-- Forgot-password flow generates a reset token and logs the email link to the server console in development (via `/api/password/forgot` + `/api/password/reset`).
+- Forgot-password flow simply alerts the head coach via `/api/password/forgot` so they can assist with resets.
 - Head coaches can promote/demote members between coach and athlete roles, reset passwords (either to `Password` or a coach-defined temporary value), or delete inactive accounts via the `/api/admin` endpoints.
 - Token-based auth middleware that web and mobile clients can share.
 - SQLite database seeded from `database/sql/lifestyle_metrics.sql`, keeping health, activity, and nutrition data versionable.